MileHacker Logo

 Natural Wonders

-The main attraction is Gunung Leuser National Park, home to orangutans and rich biodiversity.
+The main attraction is Gunung Leuser National Park, home to orangutans and abundant plant and animal life.

 Limited Institutions